-I, , wish to file a grievance with the
+I, , wish to file a gr rievance with the

-West Virginia Department of Health and Human Resource ces, Office of Social Services.
+I, West Virginia Department of Health and Human n Resources, Office of Social Serv ices.

 I am dissatisfied for the following reasons:

-I understand this form will be forwarded to the State Officer. ce, Chairman, Board of Review.
+I understand this form will be forwarded to the S Hearing will be scheduled by a State Hearing C eview.
 A Grievance

 Signature of Client/Provider

-AddressP hone
+-

+Address Phone

 Signature of Worker Date

 Signature of Supervisor Date

 Orig: Chairman, State Board of Review CC: Case Record Client/Provider

 SS-28